 Most people in that situation are left with the slightly unsettling feeling that they should be doing something to express their appreciation (and make up for the holiday gift they didn’t give).

 That’s where you come in.

-Let Gift Cards hoist you out of the low season rut Just because it’s the low season for Shopify retailers, in general, doesn’t mean it needs to be the low season for you.
+Let Stored-Value hoist you out of the low season rut.
+Just because it’s the low season for retailers, in general, doesn’t mean it needs to be the low season for you.

-By using Gift Cards in creative and unexpected ways, you can boost the post-holiday doldrums of your customers – and boost your bottom line.
+By using Stored-Value Cards in creative and unexpected ways, you can boost the post-holiday doldrums of your customers – and boost your bottom line.